MadeleineWalder/Elemental-match-up/README.md

 ## Credits:

 - I would like to credit a website called [codesdope.com](https://www.codesdope.com/blog/article/adding-outline-to-text-using-css/) as I used a line of code displayed on their website in my CSS file on line 40.
-The syntax I used was ' -webkit-text-stroke: ' and I followed it with my own code of ' 1px #2e67b0; ' it to add the blue outline to my header text.
+The syntax I used was ' -webkit-text-stroke: ' and I followed it with my own code of ' 1px #2e67b0; ' to add the blue outline to my header text.